deepomicslab/CoMBCR/README.md

 ## Introduction
 CoMBCR is an innovative B-cell embedding method designed to integrate multi-modal data from B cells, particularly BCRs and gene expressions, within a co-learning framework.
 By accepting paired BCR sequences and gene expression profiles as input, CoMBCR effectively integrates these two modalities to produce joint representations for each B cell, focusing specifically on the heavy chain of BCRs.
 ## Prerequisites
-CoMBCR is implemented in Python and requires a GPU for acceleration.
+CoMBCR is implemented in Python and requires a GPU for the acceleration.

 We recommend the versions of the following packages:
 - Pytorch (2.4.1)